The planning application process

 - We will validate and acknowledge the planning application.

 - We will publicise the planning application and consult the necessary parties.
-Those who have been consulted will be able to comment on the application and are given 21 days to make their representations.
+Those who have been consulted will be able to comment on the application and are given, in most cases, 24 days to make their representations.

 - A site visit is carried out by the case officer.